-Privileged user accounts are considered to be those which can alter or circumvent a system's controls.
-This also applies to user accounts that may only have limited privileges but still have the ability to bypass some of a system's controls.
+Privileged user accounts are considered those that can alter or circumvent system controls.
+This also applies to user accounts that may only have limited privileges but still have the ability to bypass some system controls.

-Privileged user accounts are often targeted by malicious actors as they can potentially give full access to systems.
+Privileged user accounts are often targeted by malicious actors as they can potentially give full access to systems and their resources.
 As such, ensuring that privileged user accounts are prevented from accessing the internet, email and web services minimises opportunities for these accounts to be compromised.
 However, if privileged user accounts are explicitly authorised to access online services, they should be strictly limited to only what is required for users and services to undertake their duties.

-Finally, centrally logging and analysing privileged access events, as well as privileged user account and security group management events, can assist in monitoring the security posture of systems, detecting malicious behaviour and contributing to investigations following cybersecurity incidents.
+Finally, centrally logging and analysing privileged access events, as well as privileged user account and security group management events, can assist in monitoring the security posture of systems and their resources, detecting malicious behaviour and contributing to investigations following cybersecurity incidents.

-Control: ISM-1507; Revision: 3; Updated: Dec-23; Applicability: NC, OS, P, S, TS; Essential Eight: ML1, ML2, ML3 Requests for privileged access to systems, applications and data repositories are validated when first requested.
+Control: ISM-1507; Revision: 4; Updated: Jun-25; Applicability: NC, OS, P, S, TS; Essential Eight: ML1, ML2, ML3 Requests for privileged access to systems and their resources are validated when first requested.

-Control: ISM-1508; Revision: 3; Updated: Dec-23; Applicability: NC, OS, P, S, TS; Essential Eight: ML3

-Privileged access to systems, applications and data repositories is limited to only what is required for users and services to undertake their duties.
+Control: ISM-1508; Revision: 4; Updated: Jun-25; Applicability: NC, OS, P, S, TS; Essential Eight: ML3 Privileged access to systems and their resources is limited to only what is required for users and services to undertake their duties.